 Monaco holds a doctorate in economics from the University of Maryland and a bachelor’s degree, with highest honors, from the College of William and Mary.

-NCUA’s Office of the Chief Economist supports NCUA’s safety and soundness goals by developing and distributing economic intelligence, including NCUA’s Economic Update video series (opens new window)and the NCUA Quarterly U.S. Map Review.
+NCUA’s Office of the Chief Economist supports NCUA’s safety and soundness goals by developing and distributing economic intelligence, including NCUA’s Economic Update video series (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) and the NCUA Quarterly U.S. Map Review.
 The office also enhances NCUA’s understanding of emerging microeconomic and macroeconomic risks by producing meaningful and robust modeling and risk identification tools and participating in agency and interagency policy development.